-This book, originally published in 2004, was written by Attorney Martha Stone, Executive Director of the Center for Children's Advocacy, with the assistance of law students Erin Fellin, Francesca LeFante, Jeffrey Pease and Caroline Turcotte.

-This publication was updated by CCA Senior Staff Attorney Sabrina Tavi and CCA law student intern Aviv Lipman.
+This book is written by Attorney Martha Stone, Executive Director of the Center for Children's Advocacy, and updated by CCA Senior Staff Attorney Sabrina Tavi.

 The Center for Children's Advocacy fights for the legal rights of Connecticut's most vulnerable children and youth.
 CCA attorneys provide unparalleled individual legal representation for abused and neglected children and for those who suffer from racial injustice, inadequate educational support, lack of access to healthcare or mental health care, homelessness, juvenile justice involvement or immigration issues.
 The Center's relationships with state policy makers and administrative leaders enable CCA attorneys to effect systemic change that improves the lives of thousands of children each year.